 Oral Surgeons are technically titled oral and maxillofacial surgeons.
 These doctors are specialists focusing on reconstructive surgery of the face, facial trauma surgery, the oral cavity, head and neck, mouth, jaws, and facial cosmetic surgery.

 After completing dental school, an orthodontist’s residency focuses on properly aligning teeth.
 The aim goes beyond delivering beautiful smiles.
-Orthodontists help patients overcome problems with their speech, bite, and chewing.
+Orthodontists help patients overcome problems with their speech, biting, and chewing.

 Orthodontists focus on non-surgical treatments that realign a patient’s dental structures.
 We rely on orthodontic appliances such as braces and clear aligners to apply gradual force on patients’ teeth.
 This process ensures we will safely move your teeth and jaws until they reach the desired position.